w3c/webappsec-permissions-policy/integration.md

 `'self'` to provide this behaviour.
 In this case, Feature Policy also grants site authors the ability to selectively enable the feature in other origins, but the default behaviour is to disable it.
-* A default allowlist of `'none'` should be restricted to new features, as a Feature Policy header is *required* in order to enable it in any document.

 ## Considerations for behavior when disallowed